Chubtoad5/seaweedfs-installer/README.md

 Installs Docker, SeaweedFS, Caddy, and optionally the monitoring stack and SeaweedMQ from the internet.

-- If `swfs-save.tar.gz` is present in the same directory as `install-seaweedfs`, air-gapped install mode activates automatically
+- If `swfs-save-version.txt` is present in the same directory as `install-seaweedfs`, air-gapped install mode activates automatically (this file is bundled in the archive and extracted alongside the script)
 - If `-registry` is specified, containers are pulled from the local registry instead of Docker Hub

 **Configuration paths after installation:**